Homemade lemon ice cream that’s seriously lemony, no ice cream maker needed! Made with all-natural Paleo and vegan ingredients.

 - zest from 3 lemons

-- The night before: pop the cans of coconut milk into the fridge to chill.
+- The night before: pop the cans of coconut milk or cream into the fridge to chill.

 - Combine the dates and water in a food processor and let stand 5-10 minutes.